quadsurf/react-curriculum/01-introduction-to-react.md

 |----------------|---------------|
 | `element`      |   `container` |

 The `ReactDOM.render()` function uses the `ReactElement` to create a component hierarchy and then inserts it into the DOM as the child of the `DOMElement`.
 The `ReactDOM.render()` function controls the contents of the `DOMElement`.
 Any existing elements inside are replaced when the function is first called.
-In later calls, React uses its reconciliation algorithm to efficiently update the contents.
+In a moment, you'll learn how React uses a reconciliation algorithm to efficiently update the contents of the `DOMElement`.

 To help learn how React works, the code example from above is extra explicit about the input and output of each React function.
-In a production system, the same code would be written like this.
+In a production application, the same code would be written like this.

 ```html
 <script>